Frito-Lay Canada

 Frito-Lay Canada, Inc., formerly the Hostess Frito-Lay Company (La Société Hostess Frito-Lay), is a Canadian division of the U.S.-based Frito-Lay owned as a subsidiary of PepsiCo that manufactures, markets and sells corn chips, potato chips and other snack foods.
 The primary snack food brands produced under the Frito-Lay name include Fritos corn chips, Cheetos cheese-flavored snacks, Doritos and Tostitos tortilla chips, Lay's and Ruffles potato chips, Smartfood flavored popcorn and Rold Gold pretzels.
 The company is headquartered in Mississauga, Ontario and has four production plants in Cambridge, Ontario; Lévis, Quebec; Kentville, Nova Scotia; and Taber/Lethbridge, Alberta.

 History

 A Ford F-350 truck with the Hostess-Frito Lay logos.

 The company was established in 1935 as Hostess Food Products by Edward Snyder when he began cooking chips on his mother's kitchen stove in Breslau, outside Kitchener, Ontario.
 Snyder later sold the Hostess to E.W.
-Vanstone in 1954 which in turn selling the business to General Foods in 1959.
+Vanstone in 1954 which in turn sold the business to General Foods in 1959.

 Frito-Lay's roots began in the early 1930s as two separate companies, The Frito Company and H.W.
 Lay & Company, which merged in 1961 to form Frito-Lay, Inc. Four years later in 1965, Frito-Lay, Inc. merged with the Pepsi-Cola Company to form PepsiCo.
 Its presence in Canada began sometime in the late 1960s as Frito-Lay Canada as a subsidiary of PepsiCo.